Contact Kathlyn's Professional Dog Training Services (760) 822-7174 service dog certification services professional dog trainer

 Yes!
 I have been using a unique way I created to evaluate dogs at shelters, rescues and at a breeders location for 20yrs.
 I can provide this service in person or virtually.

-I firmly believe it is unethical to charge a person with a disability twenty to thirty thousand dollars for a service dog when people are already going through hardships.
+I firmly believe it is unethical to charge a person with a disability a thousand dollars or more non-refundable deposit, have a client wait over a year, make them fundraise and get donations in order to pay $20-$30K for a service dog when people are already going through hardships.
 I have worked for well-known service dog companies and know firsthand that the infrastructure originally created (e.g., breeding dogs for service work in a large facility, large staff, dogs kenneled), that 1 out of a litter might make it all the way to being a service dog while all the rest fail, creating high overhead cost and less dogs being rescued at the shelters.
 Usually, these large well-known companies have a 2-3 year waiting list because they do not have enough service dog trainers.
 Not having enough service dog trainers is the major issue and why I want to help trainers become service dog trainers.
+I do not take more than one dog at a time and in order for me to live above poverty level I need to bring in at least $100 a day.
+I think this cost is very reasonable because you will not have to wait a year or two years for your dog.

 95% of what makes a dog a candidate for being a service dog is disposition and connection with their person and all the rest just flows so beautifully!
 Disposition means that the dog is great with all dogs, all situation, weird things in the world, all babies and small children, and all people.
 Having a strong connection with their person and only their person is key.
 You have these two things, and the task training and public access training is super easy.